Major Rivers of India

 Rivers have played a significant role in all the great human civilizations of the world, whether it was Egyptian Civilization around the River Nile or Mesopotamian Civilization near the Tigris River.
 Rivers in India play an important role in India’s economy as India is an agriculture-dominated country and nearly 70% population of India depends directly or indirectly on the river for their livelihood.
 In this article we will cover Important Rivers of India, the total length of main Rivers of India, what are the different ways in which Rivers in India are classified and the origin and end point of major Rivers of India.
 Not only this but also we will cover the important tributaries of major rivers of India and the area through which they flow.

 Rivers of India play an important role in irrigation, transportation, fishing.
 Their role is not only confined to agriculture but they are tightly bounded to Indian tradition and culture.
 Rivers in India are considered sacred and are even worshiped as God/Goddess.
 In India, almost every religious ritual is incomplete without the involvement of river.
-India has rich resource of rivers and in almost every part of India there is a nearby river.
+India has a rich resource of rivers and in almost every part of India, there is a nearby river.

 Classification of Rivers of India